SUPPORT

 When you include FONA as a beneficiary of your will, you become a member of FONA’s Heritage Society, a group of like-minded individuals invested in the future of the Arboretum.
 Heritage Society members are recognized for their forward-thinking generosity and included in a number of special events throughout the year.

 Have you already included a gift in your will or trust?
-Please fill out this form to let us know!
+Please email us at donations@fona.org to let us know!
 We would love to thank you for your generosity and include you in our Heritage Society.
-Contact us at info@fona.org with questions.

 With appreciation to those who have made a provision in their estate planning for FONA: